CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 - **parameters** -

->![TODO] determine if we MUST also add "dependencies" to the composition to est. the relationship to the actual model repository. e.g., "dependencies": ["model-bom-ref"]
+>[!TODO] determine if we MUST also add "dependencies" to the composition to est. the relationship to the actual model repository. e.g., "dependencies": ["model-bom-ref"]

 #### Model architecture